geniusturtle3/Task-MAPF/README.md

 Simulation of task prioritized multiagent pathfinding simulation using turtlebot3s in gazebo

-Build using ROS Noetic
+Build using ROS Noetic.
+Make sure you've done the standard ROS prep (catkin_make, chmod on files in the src folder, correct bash file).

-to launch roslaunch task-mapf multi_robot_simulation.launch
+To launch roslaunch task-mapf multi_robot_simulation.launch